Siamese embassy to France (1686): Presents

 The embassy brought many gifts to present to Louis XIV, including gold, tortoise shells, fabrics, carpets, more than 1,500 pieces of porcelain, and lacquer furniture.
 Two silver Siamese cannons were presented to Louis XIV; they were seized by French revolutionaries in 1789 to be used in the Storming of the Bastille.

 Purchases

-The embassy ordered vast amounts of French products to be shipped to the Siamese court: 4,264 mirrors similar to those of the Galerie des Glaces were ordered to decorate Narai's palace, through Jean-Baptiste Colbert to the factory of Saint Gobain.
+The embassy ordered vast amounts of French products to be shipped to the Siamese court: 4,264 mirrors similar to those of the Galerie des Glaces were ordered to decorate Narai's palace, through Jean-Baptiste Colbert to the factory of Saint-Gobain.
 Among other orders were 160 French cannons, telescopes, glasses, clocks and various velvet pieces and crystal decorative elements.
 They also ordered two geographical globes, inscribed in Thai by French artisans, as well as seven carpets from the Savonnerie manufactory.

-Influences
+Reception and cultural impact in France

+The Siamese embassy attracted considerable attention in France.
+When the ambassadors arrived at the Palace of Versailles on 1 September 1686, they were greeted by a crowd of around 1,500 spectators.
+The reception was conducted with elaborate court ceremony: the envoys brought King Narai's letter in a specially prepared container, while the silver furnishings of Versailles were displayed along the route to the royal audience.
+The ambassadors bowed before Louis XIV, who subsequently invited them to visit the royal apartments and gardens.

+Charles Le Brun, First Painter to Louis XIV, produced a portrait of Kosa Pan and accompanied him on visits to several prominent sites, including the Manufacture des Gobelins and the Hall of Mirrors.
+According to the Palace of Versailles, Le Brun was impressed by Kosa Pan's culture, refinement and curiosity.
+The embassy and its reception were represented in contemporary engravings and other works of art, and a medal was also produced to commemorate the mission.

-The Siamese Embassy to France in 1686 had brought to the Court samples of multicolor Thai Ikat textiles.
-These were enthusiastically adopted by the French nobility to become Toiles flammées or Siamoises de Rouen often with checkered blue-and-white designs.
-After the French Revolution and its repudiation of foreign luxury, the textiles were named "Toiles des Charentes" or cottons of Provence.
+The embassy also had an influence on French fashion and decorative arts.
+It brought to the French court samples of multicoloured Thai ikat textiles, which were enthusiastically adopted by the French nobility and inspired fabrics known as toiles flammées or siamoises de Rouen, often featuring blue-and-white checked designs.
+After the French Revolution and the accompanying rejection of foreign luxury, the textiles became known as "toiles des Charentes" or cottons of Provence.